CyberAgentAILab/python-dte-adjustment/CONTRIBUTING.md

 - Open a pull request in the original repository.

 ## Development
+Important commands and major dependencies are managed in Pipenv.
 Here are the basic commands you can use to develop this package.

 ### Install Pipenv
 If you don't have `pipenv` installed, you can install it using `pip`: